 Carvoeiro Boardwalk is only about 800 meters long, yet truly beautiful.
 There is also a small detour off the boardwalk that takes you down the cliffs through tunnels and natural arches in the limestone.

-This is such an incredible place to discover and can be combined with lunch in Carvoeiro or discovering Algar Seco including a drink in the bar.
+This is such an incredible place to discover, and can be combined with lunch in the town of Carvoeiro or discovering Algar Seco, including a drink in the bar.

 Stand up paddleboarding or kayaking along the coast

 Stand-up paddleboarding and kayaking are fun ways to explore the coastline from the ocean side.
-It gives you the opportunity to explore the little coves and hidden beaches you can’t get off exploring on a boat trip.
-It is a great way to exercise too!
+It gives you the opportunity to explore the little coves and hidden beaches you can’t get to on a boat trip.
+It is a great way to exercise, too!

-I suggest you tag along on a tour with a local guide that can help you get the hang of it and bring you to the best spots so you can concentrate on staying on the board.
+I suggest you tag along on this tour with a local guide who can help you get the hang of it and bring you to the best spots so you can concentrate on staying on the board.

-I highly recommend taking a tour to explore Ponta da Piedade!
+I highly recommend taking this tour to explore Ponta da Piedade!

 Swim in a natural pool

-While it is an awesome place, make sure you are careful as the current can be extremely high some times during the day.
-If you go for a swim, make sure you keep an eye on the water a few minutes before you enter if there are no one else in there.
+While it is an awesome place, make sure you are careful, as the current can be extremely high sometimes during the day.
+If you go for a swim, make sure you keep an eye on the water a few minutes before you enter if there is no one else in there.

 Otherwise, I recommend you stay close to the rocks so you can hold on when the current comes.
 The current comes from the waves on the other side of the underwater tunnel that leads the water into the pool.